An ambitious young man cons his way into the Gattaca space agency despite strict genetic rules. Is he a hero … or a selfish sociopath?

 This isn’t the only way the characters mirror and merge with each other.

 When they first meet at Jerome’s apartment, Vincent asks who lives upstairs.
 “Obviously not me,” Eugene spits back.
 Again, Vincent slips into the empty space.
 He lives upstairs and Eugene stays downstairs – two halves of the house, as well as of the same, shared identity.

 Vincent is genetically in-valid, a play on the word invalid.
-Yet its Eugene, the genetically perfect man, who is in a wheelchair.
-In the end, society, and social attitudes, invalidates both men.
+Yet it’s Eugene, the genetically perfect man, who is in a wheelchair.
+In the end, society and social attitudes invalidate both men.